aelatgt/three-web-layer/README.md

 # three-web-layer
-A handy tool for rendering DOM layouts in three.js, built on html2canvas
+A handy tool for rendering complex and interactive 2D web content in WebGL using three.js, built on html2canvas

 ## Motivation